21 Side Jobs That Pay More Than $20 an Hour

 Here are 21 flexible side gigs that pay over $20 per hour.

 1. Freelance Writing

 In August, Nicole Dieker earned $6,649 as a freelance writer.
 While she works full time, you can also make a nice chunk of change as a part-time freelance writer.

 PayScale says the average rate for freelance writers is nearly $26 per hour.

-Here’s a list of sites that pay $100 or more for a post, and another list of sites that pay $200 or more.
+Here’s a list of sites that pay up to $100 for a post, and another list of sites that pay $200 or more.
 You can even earn some cash writing about your favorite ways to save and earn money for The Penny Hoarder!

 If you don’t mind getting your hands dirty and putting in some physical work, landscaping can pay quite well.
 If you can operate heavy machinery, you can earn even more.